thatchemistryguy/PyParse/README.md

 ```
 (Used for an LCMS plate with 8 rows and 12 columns, to generate visualisations based
 on the corrected ratio of product to internal standard.
-Saves all output tables/data/visualisations
+Saves all output tables, data and visualisations
 to "new_output_directory".)